SubstrateLabs/zo-space/repo-overview.md

 # Zo Space – Full-Stack Starter

 This repository is a **monorepo** that marries a modern **React (Vite)** front-end with a lightweight **FastAPI** back-end.
-It is intentionally minimal today, but is designed to grow with your needs — add pages, API routes, background jobs, whatever your project demands.
+It is intentionally minimal today, but is designed to grow with your needs—add pages, API routes, background jobs, whatever your project demands.
 Use this document as your go-to reference for the project structure, conventions, and common tasks.

 ---